-IB Geography, SL/HL = 1 credit IB Geography is a two year course that embodies global and international awareness in several distinct ways.
+IB Geography, SL/HL = 1 credit IB Geography is a two-year course that embodies global and international awareness in several distinct ways.
 It examines key global issues, such as poverty, sustainability and climate change.
 It considers examples and detailed case studies at a variety of scales, from local to regional, national and international.
 Throughout the course, teachers have considerable flexibility in their choice of examples and case studies to ensure that Diploma Programme Geography is a highly appropriate way to meet the needs of all students, regardless of their precise geographical location.
-Inherent in the syllabus is a consideration of different perspectives, economic circumstances and social and cultural diversity.
+Inherent in the syllabus is a consideration of different perspectives, economic circumstances, and social and cultural diversity.

 Assessment in the class involves essay type tests, homework and projects.
 Assessment for the IB Diploma includes a combination of coursework (Internal Assessment) and examinations that include essay writing and case studies.
 WORLD LANGUAGES New students must take a compulsory Language placement test.
 The test result not only determines the course placement, but also provides the student and teacher with guidance about the actual level of the student's knowledge of the language at the start of the course.
 Depending on students' previous experience in the various languages on offer, there are several pathways to follow.
 See the progression chart below, and consult the course descriptions.
 Languages are a core class requirement in the 9th and 10th grade.
 Students are expected to complete two consecutive years of study of the same language at the Upper/High School level to comply with general university matriculation requirements.
-Please note the first line of the below is not available for the Class of 2028 and thereafter.